psycho-baller/memor.i.eye/README.md

 # Memor.i.eye

-You can find the figma prototype video [here](https://drive.google.com/drive/folders/18BWsGO7xVq2fXZJZuj_EfcXJXkyAHBgC?usp=sharing)
+You can find the case study for this project [here](https://www.shahvirsarkary.com/memor-i-eye)

 ## Inspiration